kstenschke/doShell/README.md

 authoring convenience, e.g. allowing imports of code from separated files and use of runtime macros.

-shellDo aims at providing an alternative to selenium, puppetteer and userscripts or browser extensions, for web browser automation, but with a less traceable footprint.
+shellDo aims at providing an option for browser automation, similar to selenium, puppetteer, userscripts or browser extensions, but with a less traceable footprint.

 ## Modes of Operation